aimhigherweb/iec_website/content/what-we-do/vision-and-driving-safety.md

 * Wear any recommended spectacles, contact lenses or vision aids when driving.
 * Protect your eyes from glare on sunny days with sunglasses (preferably polarised sunglasses).

-  * ​Polarised lenses have been shown to improve driver reaction times during the day by eliminating reflected glare.
-(4)
+  * ​Polarised lenses have been shown to improve driver reaction times during the day by eliminating reflected glare.<sup>4</sup>

 [Contact us](https://www.innovativeeyecare.com.au/contact) to see one of our friendly optometrists regarding vision and driving safety.